 Using 20mg/ml, one injection requires 2.50ml

-We greatly hope that our new 20mg/ml formulation will increase the success rate of FIP treatment, allow cat owners and doctors to have an easier time administering GS-441524.
+We greatly hope that our new 20mg/ml formulation will increase the success rate of FIP treatment while making the treatment a lot easier for cats and its caregivers.

 Share this article with someone who should read it.